jrargent/Argent-Portfolio/README.md

 ## Things I learned in making this portfolio:
-  -Creating a physical wireframe actually helps in understanding how different sections and divs interact -Starting from scratch poses different challenges than working on someone else's code -Flexboxes are phenomenal, they really helped reduce the need for as many media queries -I should walk away when I get stuck.
+  - Creating a physical wireframe actually helps in understanding how different sections and divs interact
+  - Starting from scratch poses different challenges than working on someone else's code
+  - Flexboxes are phenomenal, they really helped reduce the need for as many media queries
+  - I should walk away when I get stuck.
 If I haven't made a breakthrough on something and am still stuck after 45 minutes, I should get up and take a break.
-  -Reaching out for help is essential!
+  - Reaching out for help is essential!
 I should use my resources, including people in class.
 We are in this together!
-  -Once the "aha!" moment happens and things click, coding can be fun.
+  - Once the "aha!" moment happens and things click, coding can be fun.